-What is Financial Wellness?
+What is Financial Well-being?

-Financial Wellness is feeling confidence in your financial situation, having an emergency saving fund, and understanding how to better manage your money, your credit, your debt and your investments.
+Financial Well-being is feeling confidence in your financial situation, having an emergency saving fund, and understanding how to better manage your money, your credit, your debt and your investments.
 For many of us, this is simply taking small, positive steps toward financial goals and avoiding costly mistakes.
 For others, it might include retirement and estate planning.
 Money plays a critical role in our lives and good money management can positively impact our physical and mental wellness.

 Every individual's financial situation is unique and can be complex.
 There is no one-size-fits-all solution.
-Starbucks Financial Wellness@Work is a gathering of resources and tools offered by experts in money management, including Fidelity.
-These resources are available to all U.S. partners to use in whatever way works best for their needs.
+Starbucks Financial Well-Being is a gathering of resources and tools offered by experts in money management, including Fidelity and Tuition.io.

-Resources from Fidelity
+Resources from Fidelity and Tuition.io